Understanding the Significance of Electricians' Terminology for Light Bulbs

 FAQ Section:

-Can I make use of LED bulbs in a fixture that requires incandescent bulbs?
+Can I utilize light bulbs with LEDs in an installation that requires incandescent bulbs?

-Yes, but you need to ensure that you have the right bulb size and shape for the fixture.
+Yes, but you have to make sure the bulb is the right form and wattage to the fixture.

 When should I change my bulbs for light?